tinacms/tina.io/content/docs/migrations/upgrading-to-usetina.md

 title: Upgrading to v0.65
 ---

 > We've made some recent changes to the frontend Tina API.
-Everything is still currently backwards compatible if you upgrade to 0.65.3, but support for some of the legacy props on `<TinaCMS>` will likely be removed in the future: `isLocalClient`,`branch`,`clientId`,`query`,`data`,`variables`
+Everything is still currently backwards-compatible if you upgrade to 0.65.3, but support for some of the legacy props on `<TinaCMS>` will likely be removed in the future: `isLocalClient`,`branch`,`clientId`,`query`,`data`,`variables`

 ## The "apiURL" prop